KemyMor/Netflix-Movies-Project-Portfolio/README.md

 If you prefer using formulas, you can also use the Text functions like LEFT, MID, RIGHT, or the combination of FIND and MID to extract the text into separate columns.
 However, the Text to Columns feature is usually more convenient for this task, especially for large datasets.

-If you have any further questions or need assistance with a specific scenario, feel free to ask!
 ## Step 3: Generating Insights From The Cleansed Dataset
 Here’s when the interesting part arrives!